 How to Convert Your Podcast's Audio Files to MP3

-Podcasters choose to record the audio for their episodes in a variety of ways.
-Just a few of the recording methods we’ve heard of include, but aren’t limited to:
+Podcasters choose to record the audio for their episodes in a variety of ways including:

 The file formats some of these software programs have been known to create upon completion of recording are:

 There are several other formats out there that your chosen recording software may dispense.
 These are just the most common.